slin96/master-thesis/README.md

 - Develop ways to (mathematically) model: retrain time, used bandwidth to transfer data + param-hash, parameters + pipeline, ...
     - define a tradeoff value(s) similar to e.g.
         - MISTIQUE's storage vs. saving query time for calc. intermediate
         - opt ML workloads's storage vs. recompute time
+- Think about a partly leaderless setting, remove workload from 'master' in P2P fashion?

 ## Things to think about in described setting